FAQs

 Who else has to know that I am coming for therapy?

-It is up to you who you choose to tell.
+It is completely up to you who you choose to tell.
 Depending on why you are seeking therapy, it can be very helpful to let your close friends and family know so they can support you through the process, but this is entirely at your discretion.
-Because I am not a medical practitioner, I will ask you to give me your GP’s name and address, and I will write a brief letter to inform them that I have seen you and to describe the nature of my involvement in your care.
+Because I am not a medical practitioner, I will ask you to give me your GP’s name and address, and I will usually write a brief letter to inform them that I have seen you and to describe the nature of my involvement in your care.
 Unless you request otherwise, I will routinely copy this letter to you so that you can see what I have written.
-I have a legal and professional obligation to disclose information to third parties if I am concerned that you or somebody else is at risk of harm.
-This is very unusual, and I would always discuss it with you in advance of sharing any of your personal information more widely.
+I have a legal and professional obligation to disclose information to other professionals if I am concerned that you or somebody else is at risk of harm.
+This does not happen very often, and I would always discuss it with you in advance of sharing any of your personal information more widely.

 How many sessions will I need?